Seizure Disorder

 Keto Diet for Seizures

 “Keto” diets are a real therapy.
-Kevin has feeding issues so this isn’t really a feasible option for him.
+Kevin has feeding issues, so this wasn’t really a feasible option for him.
 However, it’s a real thing, not just a fad.
-Before I learned all I can on epilepsy, I thought keto was a fad like other fad diets.
+Before I learned all I could about epilepsy, I thought keto was a fad like other fad diets.

 If your child is at high risk for seizures, you may want to ask about it.
 Maybe if they’re on the diet, you can prevent seizures altogether.
 Wouldn’t that be awesome?
-(Note: please do not do the keto diet unless you/child are under the supervision of doctor and dietitian.)
+(Note: please do not do the keto diet unless you or your child are under the supervision of a doctor and dietitian.)

-In hindsight, I often wonder if I had known about seizures and keto, if I had made a bigger priority out of Kevin’s feeding issues…it might be a possibility for us.
+In hindsight, I often wonder if, if I had known about seizures and keto if I had made a bigger priority out of Kevin’s feeding issues, it might have been a possibility for us.
 Then again, I’m told that for children who meet his criteria, it doesn’t usually work.

 Baby Seizures